aDecoy/rust-workshop/docs/docs/module6/3_structuring_code.md

 # Structuring Code Base

-Let's look at how you can restructure your application using modules and the Ports and Adapters architecture:
+Look at how you can restructure your application using modules and the Ports and Adapters architecture:

 ## Step 1: Identify Your Core Domain